 This course prepares students for Human Service Practicum I/II.
 Students will identify the developmental stages involved in the practicum experience as they explore their own values, goals and expectations.
 Students will have the opportunity to observe a variety of service delivery systems through a combination of supervised field trips, informational interviews, and service learning.
 In addition, the course will address the Community Support Skills Standards in more detail, and assist students in the development of their Human Service Portfolios.
 Learning objectives and specific activities will be individualized, based on the needs of the student.
 There is a REQUIRED 30 hour service learning component.
 Prerequisite: HSV 113; HSV 124 previously or concurrently; permission of department chair.

 Students contract to complete a minimum of 125 hours in each of practicum courses (total of 250 hours).
 The student does work that familiarizes him or her with concrete and practical examples of principles studied in class through readings or research.
 Student interns keep logs of their activities, meet regularly with their faculty sponsors, and write papers.
 Students continue the development of their Human Services portfolios during this semester through the Internship Course.
 Prerequisites: HSV 113, HSV 125, and PSY 110 with a grade of C or better; HSV 124 previously or concurrently, with a grade of C or better; PSY 216

-CORI (Criminal Offender Record Information) and SORI (Sexual Offender Registry Information) background checks may be required prior to field work and practicum placement and will be conducted by specific agencies in accordance with state regulations.
+CORI (Criminal Offender Record Information) and SORI (Sexual Offender Registry Information) background checks may be required prior to field work and will be conducted by specific agencies in accordance with state regulations.
 CORI and SORI results are confidential.